YaoGroup/DIFFICE_jax/README.md

 that allows users to compare the given viscosity with the PINN inferred viscosity to validate the accuracy of PINNs on inverse problem.

 ## Contributors
-This package is written by Yongji Wang.
-Please direct questions about this code and documentation to Yongji Wang (yongjiw@stanford.edu) and Ching-Yao Lai (cyaolai@stanford.edu).
-If you're interested in contributing the development of the `DIFFICE_jax` package, feel free to get in touch.
+This package is written by Yongji Wang and maintained by Yongji Wang (yongjiw@stanford.edu) and Ching-Yao Lai (cyaolai@stanford.edu).
+If you have questions about this code and documentation, or are interested in contributing the development of the `DIFFICE_jax` package, feel free to get in touch.

 ## License
 `DIFFICE_jax` is an open-source software.
 All code within the project is licensed under the MIT License.
 For more details, please refer to the [LICENSE](./LICENSE) file.